 The electronic insides of hearing aids differ even among the same types of devices.
 There are three basic types of circuitry:

-Analog/Adjustable.
 The audiologist finds the right specifications for your hearing aids, and then a laboratory custom builds a device.
 There is built-in room for your audiologist to fine-tune these settings.
-This usually is the least expensive type of hearing aid.
+This usually is the least expensive type.

-Analog/Programmable.
 Using a computer, the audiologist programs your hearing aid.
-The circuitry of these hearing aids will accommodate more than one program or setting.
+The circuitry of this type will accommodate more than one program or setting.
 The wearer can use a remote control device to switch to the best program for a given listening environment.

 - Can my hearing loss be treated by a doctor?